Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 - Installation of plywood, gypcrete, or other similar materials that have not been first sealed with a product expressly approved by Calcore in writing prior to installation.

 - Residential or Commercial installation with heavy wheeled vehicle traffic that permanently indents or damages the flooring.

-This warranty is made solely to the original purchaser of Seattle or Portland series Stone Composite Flooring and is not transferable under any circumstance.
+This warranty is made solely to the original purchaser of Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series Stone Composite Flooring and is not transferable under any circumstance.
 This limited warranty is expressly in lieu of any other express warranty whether oral or written.